 Walk-in EKG in OKC

 Immediate Care of Oklahoma Offers Electrocardiogram (EKG) Services on a Walk-in Basis.
 Call One of Our Urgent Care Clinics or Visit Your Nearest Location Today.
-We Have 5 Clinics in OKC, Edmond & Norman, OK.
+We Have 6 Clinics in OKC, Edmond, Norman & Yukon, OK.

 Has your doctor requested that you get an EKG, also referred to as an electrocardiogram?
 This important medical test may take days to schedule at a specialized testing facility.
 Visit Immediate Care of Oklahoma today for a walk-in EKG.
 You’ll receive this quick analysis of your heart today with no appointment needed.
 Our board-certified doctors and experienced staff will review the results with you and can forward them to another doctor upon request.